robertritz/NLP/02_mongolian_language_model/README.md

 #### Notes
 Since I used a large news corpus and trained the language model on it instead of a more "general" dataset like a Wikipedia corpus, I didn't see an increase in my test case, Eduge classification, of 93.5% accuracy.
 It's also possible that this is the top end of the accuracy possibility without other augmentations or a different architecture.

+The sentence piece tokenizer (spt) is really really fast, and is definitely faster than the default tokenizer.
+It also seems that you can train a language model with the spt then fine tune with the default tokenizer.
+Although it would make sense to use the same tokenizer the whole way through.

 I'll be using this pre-trained model for testing other classification tasks soon.